stexie99/project-REST-rant/README.md

 REST-Rant is an app where users can review restaurants.

+As a reviewer I need a comment section so I can state my opinions.

 | Method | Path | Purpose |
 | ------ | ------------------------------------- | ----------------------------- |
 | GET | `/` | The home page |